awesomepie-nineveh/Nary/README.md

 # Nary
-E-book and Audio-Book reader for Emby
+Apple E-book and Audio-Book reader for Emby